 We find that patients are very satisfied with the procedure.
 They can get back to their normal routines fairly quickly, and most patients do not have to stop their medications prior to treatment, including those undergoing cancer treatment.
 It offers very minimal disruption to patients lives.

-Another tremendous benefit of Gamma Knife at Florida Hospital is the team approach to care.
+Another tremendous benefit of Gamma Knife at AdventHealth is the team approach to care.